How do I make the predictions better?#

-Give the enormous array of forest types and image acquisition environment, it is unlikely that your image will be perfectly predicted by the prebuilt model.
-Here are some tips to improve predictions
+Given the enormous array of forest types and image acquisition environments, it is unlikely that your image will be perfectly predicted by the prebuilt model.
+Below are some tips and some general guidelines to improve predictions.

 The prebuilt model was trained on 10cm data at 400px crops.
-The model is sensitive to predicting to new image resolutions that differ.
+The model is sensitive to predicting new image resolutions that differ.
 We have found that increasing the patch size works better on higher quality data.
-For example, here is a drone collected data () at the standard 400px
+For example, here is a drone collected data at the standard 400px.

 tile = model.predict_tile("/Users/ben/Desktop/test.jpg",return_plot=True,patch_overlap=0,iou_threshold=0.05,patch_size=400)

 Here is 1000 px patches.

 The cross-resolution prediction remains an open area of debate and should be explored carefully.
 For images similar to the 10cm data used to train the release model, keeping a 40m focal view is likely a good choice.
 For coarser resolutions, the answer will be best found through trial and error, but it is almost certainly a wider field of view.
 This is likely less of an issue if you retrain the model based on data at the desired resolution rather than directly using the release model to predict trees at novel resolutions.